yitongc19/strategy-game/README.md

   1. To recruit powerful mercenaries to join your army for one round whose greed for Arcane Crystal is beyond control.
   2. To learn powerful spells enabling the player to have direct impact on the battlefield.
 (You can even help your struggling teammates with this!)
   3. To have weapon or armor upgrades for their loyal minions so they can fight better.
-  4. To empower their king by upgrading his stats like attack damage, armor, health regen, etc. (As usual, the King will reward you with gold and honor!)
+  4. To empower their king by upgrading his stats like attack damage, armor, health regen, etc. (As usual, the Model.King will reward you with gold and honor!)
-  5. To summon King’s guard who were powerful units to protect the King in danger.
-(Well, a King always pays his debt)
+  5. To summon Model.King’s guard who were powerful units to protect the Model.King in danger.
+(Well, a Model.King always pays his debt)
 - Add a Pantheon building where each player can recruit one and only one hero unit of their choice.
 They behaves almost same as usual minions but with powerful aura abilities or devastating spells.
 - Add factions to the game, each player can choose their faction at the start of the game; each faction have unique minions, heroes and even special faction perks!